vdhamer/Photo-Club-Hub/.github/README.md

 The repo contains a minimal amount of encrypted data.
 But encryption code can draw a lot of attention, so we are explaining it here mainly so you don't waste time trying to figure our what's going on or whether you consider that secure enough.
-It simply isn't a big deal :nerd_face: :
+It simply isn't a big deal :nerd_face:.

 So... one data file in the repository is encrypted.
 As you will expect, the key needed to decrypt the file is *not* provided.
-The file, in its decrypted form, gives access to a password-protected HTML page on a server containing telephone numbers and e-mail addresses of one specific photo club's members.
+The file, in its decrypted form, gives access to a password-protected HTML page on a server containing telephone numbers and e-mail addresses of the members of Photo Club Waalre.
 Apart from the fact that the data is of little interest, this has no impact because:
-- the data, when is found to be encrypted, is automatically substitutded by a second non-encrypted page with the supposedly sensitive data removed.
+- the data, if is found to be encrypted, is automatically substituted by a second non-encrypted page with the sensitive data removed.
 Meaning it contains dummy phone numbers and e-mail addresses.
-- the data (dummy or real) is currently not used yet by the app
+- (dummy or real) phone numbers and e-mail addresses are not used yet by the app.
+Only date of birth is used to display (year-free) birthdays.

 So, all this hasstle is just so that a future App Store version *could* allow club members to unlock extra functionality using a password, but without leaking the "sensitive" data via GitHub.

 And how would the password be protected?
 The app can check a hash of the provided password.
 But the source code then gives me access to the "sensitive" version of the web page, right?
 Wrong.
-Somehow bypassing the password (e.g. a modification of the code), does allow a user to *see* the "dummy or real" data, right?
+Bypassing the password (e.g. a code modification), does allow a user to *see* the "dummy or real" data, right?
 Correct.
-But without the not-provided encryption key a user still cannot access the sensitive version of the page.
-You would only be able to access the non-sensitive version.
+But without the not-provided encryption key a user would only be able to access the non-sensitive version.
 Back to more relevant stuff.

 <p align="right">(<a href="#top">back to top</a>)</p>